-- Statistics Report: All documentation should be retained by a single person unless it is part of an official VA event in which the documents will be retained by the appropriate VA officer.
+- should be retained by a single person unless it is part of an official VA event in which the documents will be retained by the appropriate VA officer.
 This makes it easy to access information if there is need for follow-up.
-Copies, with names nullified, can be shared with Volunteers (especially HTP Apprentices for their Certification Coursework) for their own records; your group will need to discuss the logistics of this before the event. - Expense Reimbursement: Gather all receipts and payment information to be submitted for reimbursement by the Healing Touch Worldwide Foundation's HTPA Fund. - Gratitude: Thank the event facilitators and ask to be invited back for the next event.
+Copies, with names nullified, can be shared with Volunteers for their own records; your group will need to discuss the logistics of this before the event. - Expense Reimbursement: Gather all receipts and payment information to be submitted for reimbursement by the Healing Touch Worldwide Foundation's HTPA Fund on the HTPA Website (www. htprofessionalassociation.com/grants/ service-to-the-military/reimbursement-request). - Gratitude: Thank the event facilitators and ask to be invited back for the next event.
 Tell the event point of contact that you will send a report with statistics gathered from the Vets.
 Follow up in a timely manner with an email or letter of thanks and your statistics report.